hasura/graphql-engine/docs/graphql/manual/queries/custom-functions.rst

   :depth: 2
   :local:

-What are the custom SQL functions?
+What are custom SQL functions?
 ------------------------------

 Custom SQL functions are user-defined SQL functions that can be used to either encapsulate some custom business